Freiling87/CCU/Ideas.md

 ###			C	Yas Queen
 Can only move in cardinal or diagonal directions.
 Honestly, work.
 ##		CT	Passive
+###			C	Innocent (Orig)
+Rename to Not-Guilty to allow Innocent to exist
+###			C	Innocent (New)
+XP Penalty for killing them, no matter who you are.
+Onlookers take offenses against them as offenses against themselves - theft, destruction, violence.
+Non-Ruthless NPCs will never turn against this NPC.
+Trait to block this behavior - could roll into Scumbag or similar, or make its own Ruthless trait.
+Can still be guilty?
+	- Yes: New strategic tension?
+	- No: idk
 ###			C	Always Gib / Gibbous
 New
 ###			C	Fearsome